 Then on April 18, 1775, Thompson Maxwell drove to Boston with his team of horses, and went on to Bedford to stay with his sister and brother-in-law.
 That’s how he ended up at the Battle of Concord, said to be the only New Hampshire soldier there.

-He probably then went back to Amherst to join his company as a second lieutenant.
+Afterward, he probably went back to Amherst to join his company as a second lieutenant.
 The company then marched to Boston to fight the Battle of Bunker Hill.
 Thompson described how he drove stakes to reinforce the hill and stuffed hay between fence rails.
 During the battle, the British shot his brother Hugh in the right arm, but Thompson got through it unscathed.

 Thompson Maxwell remembered Washington arriving to take command of the Continental Army.
 He fought with John Sullivan at the Battle of Trenton on the day after Christmas, and he marched on to capture Princeton.
 He saw action at the Battle of Bennington, which defeated Gen. John Burgoyne’s forces.
 “Grand military display,” he said.
 “Resigned and went home.”